 We know the fashion industry is incredibly wasteful.

 Millions of tonnes of clothing end up in the landfill every year.
 It’s shockingly estimated that less than 1% of virgin materials which enter the clothing production cycle will actually end up being recycled into new clothes, and 25% of fabric (or possibly more – this is considered a conservative figure) is waste before the garment is even in stores.
-Also, as we recently learned, the secondhand clothing cycle is far from sustainable.
+Also, as we recently learned, the secondhand clothing cycle can be far from sustainable.

 And fortunately some brands are already working to change the way we view and use textile “waste”.
-Through things like zero waste production, using offcut, reclaimed, and deadstock materials, upcycling existing garments, and even taking back and recycling their own clothes.
+Through things like zero waste fashion production, using offcut, reclaimed, and deadstock materials, upcycling existing garments, and even taking back and recycling their own clothes.

-One of these brands is Tonlé – a company I’ve admired over the years for their holistic mission and waste reduction efforts, and who I was thrilled wanted to partner this year!
+One of these sustainable brands is Tonlé – a company I’ve admired over the years for their holistic mission and waste reduction efforts, and who I was thrilled wanted to partner this year!

 (This roundup is kindly sponsored by Tonlé and also contains some affiliate links)